justinpeh97/singlish-english-nmt/README.md

  --batch 25 \
  --hidden 800
 ```
+It is necessary to first install PyTorch.
+Experiments were successfully ran with PyTorch 1.9.0.
 The above training command uses the best hyperparameters determined through hyperparameter tuning.
 To perform your own hyperparameter tuning, simply change/edit the --argument flags according to the instructions in the train.py file found [here](https://github.com/artetxem/undreamt/blob/master/undreamt/train.py).

 # Training platform